electricianinsomniac/STM32duino-Serial-Communication/README.md

 How to Serial communication between STM32 board and Arduino or ESP32 Board

-by using Arduino IDE application.
+by using Arduino IDE application (Software).

 ## Introduction